sugata98/kobo-library/README.md

    - Redeploy frontend if needed

 2. **Test the Deployment:**

    - Visit your Vercel URL
    - Click "Sync Data" to test B2 connection
    - Verify books and markups load correctly

+3. **Install as PWA:**
+   - On desktop: Look for install icon in browser address bar
+   - On mobile: Use "Add to Home Screen" from browser menu
+   - Enjoy offline access to your highlights!

 ## Authentication

 Readr includes built-in authentication to protect your personal reading data (highlights, annotations, markups) from public access.

 **Features:**

 - 🔒 Password-protected access
 - 🍪 Secure httpOnly cookies (30-day sessions)
 - 🎨 Clean login UI (shadcn blocks)